Meter replacement FAQs

 We’ll let you know when we will be replacing your meter according to the following timeframes:

 For domestic meters (20mm or 25mm): You will be notified by SMS if we have your mobile number or a notification card will be delivered to your letterbox at least 48 hours in advance.
-The licensed plumbing contractor will also make contact with customers who are at home on the day the works are to be carried out.
+The licensed plumbing contractor may also make contact with customers who are at home on the day the works are to be carried out.

 For large meters (greater than 25mm): The licensed plumbing contractor will personally contact the property owner/tenant to arrange the most convenient time for the meter to be replaced.

 The water supply to your property will be temporarily stopped to enable the plumber to replace the meter, before re-establishing water supply to the property.
 The duration of the water interruption will be minimised as much as possible.

-The new meter will generally be placed in the same position as your old meter unless it is deemed suitable to be moved outside of the property boundary.
-Existing above-ground domestic meters will eventually be phased out and in most cases all new and replacement domestic meters will be installed below ground.
+The new meter will generally be placed in the same position as your old meter unless it is deemed suitable to be moved outside of the property boundary and/or installed below ground.

 A small area around the meter may be disturbed during the replacement.
 Wherever possible, we will restore this area to its original condition.
 We will let you know if the restoration cannot be completed on the day the meter is replaced.

 When finished, the plumber will leave a Works Completed card in your letterbox.

 You don't need to be at home while the replacement works are happening, but you may be asked to turn water appliances off before your supply is stopped.

 Replacement may take longer if you have a large meter, but the plumber will work with you to manage a mutually convenient time for the work to be done.